anishathalye/periscope/README.md

 for named pipes. `-a` shows hidden files. `-d` lists only duplicates, while `-u` lists only unique files. `-v` lists all duplicates of every file, and `-r` shows the path to the duplicate as a relative path instead of an absolute path.
+`-R` lists files recursively; this flag combines well with the `-d` flag, to list only duplicate files recursively contained in a given directory.

+**`psc tree` lists all duplicates in a given directory**

+Lists all files recursively contained in the given directory (or the current directory, if none is given) that have a duplicate file elsewhere.
+This command hides hidden files and folders by default; the `-a` flag includes hidden files.

+This command shows a "flattened" representation; in most cases, a `psc ls -Rd` is more useful.

 **`psc info` inspects a file**